 1542: Sarum Use adopted throughout the Southern Province of the English Church.

 1549, Whitsunday: First Prayer Book of Edward VI.
 (Sarum Use abolished).

 1553: Sarum Use re-established.

 1559: Sarum Use abolished, replaced by the Book of Common Prayer.

-1781: New high east window installed ‘Moses and the Brazen Serpent’.
+1781: New high east window installed ‘Moses and the Brazen Serpent’ at Salisbury Cathedral.

-1789-90: renovations to the cathedral, including removal of the old pulpitum, erection of a new one to support the new organ, and demolition of the bell tower by James Wyatt.
+1789-90: renovations to Salisbury Cathedral, including removal of the old pulpitum, erection of a new one to support the new organ, and demolition of the bell tower by James Wyatt.
 (Cathedral closed for 3 years, until September, 1792).

 1842-43: Portiforii Sarum (Seager).

 1846: The Ancient Liturgy of the Church of England; Monumenta Ritualia Ecclesiae Anglicanae.
 (Maskell).

 1850: The Psalter Noted (A Manual of Plainsong) Helmore.